MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-existing-table.md

 ---
-title: Use one-click ingestion to ingest JSON data from a local file to an existing table in Azure Data Explorer
+title: Ingest JSON data from a local file to an existing table in Azure Data Explorer using the ingestion wizard.
-description: Ingesting (loading) data into an existing Azure Data Explorer table simply, using one-click ingestion. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 06/22/2022
+description: Ingesting (loading) data into an existing Azure Data Explorer table simply, using the ingestion wizard. ms.reviewer: tzgitlin ms.topic: how-to ms.date: 07/13/2022
 ---

 # Use one-click ingestion to ingest JSON data from a local file to an existing table in Azure Data Explorer